Cool-Core Destruction in Merging Clusters with AGN Feedback and Radiative Cooling: Results

 For the $scf$ simulation, the jet power increases and peaks around 1.8 Gyr to balance with the cooling rate.
 At this point, the accumulated injected energy approximately balances the radiative energy as well.
 Subsequently, the heating and cooling rates periodically reach peaks together, indicating that the system is self-regulated.
 In the merger simulations, the first jet power peak (determined by the initial cooling time) happens to coincide with the first core passage (determined by the initial separation and relative velocity) at $\approx 1.6-2.0$ Gyr.
 We examine the effect of this timing coincidence by carrying out an additional run of $mcf1$ with an initial separation between the two clusters increased by a factor of 1.5.
 This approach effectively delays the collision, allowing AGN feedback more time to act.
 We maintain a constant initial total energy, ensuring that the merging velocity between the two clusters remains consistent with the original $mcf1$ run.
 In this test, the first core passage occurs at 4.0 Gyr, and the SMBHs merge at 6.2 Gyr, thus delaying the evolution by 2.4 Gyr with respect to $mcf1$.
 During 2-4 Gyr, the jet power grows strong to balance cooling but does not significantly elevate the central entropy.
 The evolution of $S_{40}$ is similar to that of $mcf1$, reaching a peak after the first core passage, oscillating during the merger, and gradually decreasing post-merger.
 At later stages, the NCC is transitioning back to a CC.
 Therefore, we conclude that the results of $mcf1$ are robust and are not affected by the coincidence between cooling and the first core passage.

 For the $mcf1$ simulation, AGN feedback remains quiet after the first core passage until $\approx$ 7 Gyr.
 During this period, the radiative energy is an order of magnitude higher than the injected energy.
-This weak AGN feedback suggests that heating from merger is the dominant mechanism in balancing cooling.
-As inferred from Figure \ref{S40} and Figure \ref{mcf1}, the merged cluster reverts to a CC state at late times, and gas mixing induced by the merger is insufficient to further heat the cluster.
-Consequently, the jet power rises again at the later stages to regulate cooling, and the evolution of heating and cooling becomes similar to that of the single cluster case.
+This weak AGN feedback suggests that heating from the merger is the dominant mechanism in balancing cooling.
+As inferred from Figure \ref{S40} and Figure \ref{mcf1}, the merged cluster reverts to a CC state at later times, and gas mixing induced by the merger is insufficient to further heat the cluster. { A significant reason why mixing is inefficient in this particular simulation is its high symmetry; the equal-mass, head-on configuration has the result that the gas components of the two clusters have little opportunity to penetrate each other, resulting in a compressed ``pancake'' of hot gas in between the two oscillating DM cores \citep[cf.][]{2011}.
+Only after this feature begins to gravitationally collapse can central densities become large enough for significant cooling.} Consequently, the jet power rises again at the later stages to regulate cooling, and the evolution of heating and cooling becomes similar to that of the single cluster case. { To ensure the robustness of this result, we conducted an additional simulation introducing a small offset (1\% of their relative distance) in the impact parameter.
+The evolution remains consistent, and the cluster returns to a CC state eventually due to insufficient heating.}

 For the $mcf4$ simulation, the jet power remains low after the initial peak at 1.8 Gyr.
 The injected energy is also significantly lower than the radiative energy.
 This indicates that the merger induced substantial heating during the first core passage, leading to thorough gas mixing between the two clusters and transforming the cluster into a NCC cluster.
 Both the heating and cooling rates at the later stages are low, which is characteristic of a NCC cluster.